StefRuseva88/integration-tests-databases/README.md

     - **IntegrationTests.csproj**: Project file for the test project.
     - **TestContactDbContext.csproj**:

-### Learning Outcomes
-By working through this project, students will:

-- Gain hands-on experience with database management in MongoDB.
-- Learn how to interact with MongoDB using the MongoDB.Driver.
-- Understand how to design and implement a console-based application.
-- Develop skills to write and run unit and integration tests to ensure the application works correctly with the database.
 ### Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.